A lot of towns and communities know how to have a fun dog easter egg hunt for our furry pups.

-- Watch they don’t eat any of the plastic eggs – use treat balls if you are worried about them with the plastic eggs.
+3. Watch they don’t eat any of the plastic eggs.
+Use treat balls if you are worried about the dogs with the plastic easter eggs.

-- For dogs that don’t get along with other dogs, have a separate area for them so they can have fun also have a separate area for any puppies, so they don’t get run over by the older dogs.
+4. For dogs that don’t get along with other dogs, have a separate area for those pups so they can have fun. you can also have a separate area for any puppies, this way they don’t get run over by the older dogs.

 An Easter Egg Hunt For Your Dog To Remember

 So, now you’re ready and know what you need to make it a fun day to remember.

 Your family, friends, and neighbors, along with their pups, are sure to have a blast.

 Just a heads up and believe me when I tell you that all the dogs and their humans will look forward to having this fun dog easter egg hunt each and every year from now on – so be prepared. 🙂